UnathiOkhue/UnathiOkhue/README.md

 - 👋 Hi, I’m @UnathiOkhue
-- 👀 I’m interested in ...Programming
+- 👀 I’m interested in programming and quite alot of other things😂
-- 🌱 I’m currently learning ...Java
+- 🌱 I’m currently learning Java, Python and HTML
-- 💞️ I’m looking to collaborate on ...anythig
+- 💞️ I’m looking to collaborate on a project called Oluza (contact me for further details)
-- 📫 How to reach me ...WhatsApp: +27 72 456 7266/ Email: uokhue77@gmail.com/ Instagram: @aero_unstar/ Facebook: Unathi Okhue
+- 📫 How to reach me:
+   * WhatsApp: +27 72 456 7266
+   *Email: uokhue77@gmail.com
+   *Instagram: @aero_unstar
+   *Facebook: Unathi Okhue

 <!---
 UnathiOkhue/UnathiOkhue is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.